nthakor/depth-map-realtime/README.md

 ### Running the code

-In the CMakeLists.txt file replace the name of the .cpp file r .cu file and do following steps.
+In the CMakeLists.txt file replace the name of the .cpp file or .cu file and do following steps.

 ```